rsonthal/TreeRep/README.md

 # TreeRep
-This is a github repository containing the code for the paper: https://arxiv.org/abs/2005.03847 (now accepted at Neurips 2020)
+This is a github repository containing the code for the paper: https://arxiv.org/abs/2005.03847 (now accepted at Neurips 2020).
+The code is written in Julia 1.1, but should be compatible upto julia 1.5

 TO REDUCE MEMORY USGAE: - On line 19 of TreeRep.jl change from 2n to some other fraction such as 1.2n or 1.5n or general fn for f > 1.
 This will siginificantly memory usage from 4n^2 to f^2n^2.
 However, if the learned tree doesnt fit in fn nodes (due to additional steiner nodes) this will cause a slow down of the method.